-- If there is no change in facts and circumstances in the case and it is the case of mere change of opinion, the Assessing Officer should not be allowed to reopen the assessment u/s 147 of the Act after expiry of one year from the end of the assessment year.
+- ♦ If there is no change in facts and circumstances in the case and it is the case of mere change of opinion, the Assessing Officer should not be allowed to reopen the assessment u/s 147 of the Act after expiry of one year from the end of the assessment year.
 Inserting second proviso to Section 147 of the Act may make the amendment to this effect.
 Section 148 has been amendment doing away with the minimum period of 30 days within which an assessee is required to submit his return of income for the purpose of reassessment.
-With this amendment the period within which an assessee is required to submit his return of income for the purpose of reassessment. - Time limit of not less than 30 days should be provided for filing return of income.
+With this amendment the period within which an assessee is required to submit his return of income for the purpose of reassessment will be left to the discretion of the assessing officer. - ♦ Time limit of not less than 30 days should be provided for filing return of income.
 Printed form of notice under Section 148 should be amendment in line with this section.

-27. SECTION 154 (RECTIFICATION OF MISTAKES)
+23. SECTION 154 (RECTIFICATION OF MISTAKES)